mountainManCode/boomtown/README.md

 # Boomtown Starter

 An application to share your goods and items with the community.
-Built with React, GraphQL, and Redux.
+Built with React-Native and Redux.
 ## Installation

 Download the repo, then run: